What Is a Mortgage Loan? A Complete Guide to Meaning, Types and How It Works

 FAQs

-A. Most lenders prefer a credit score of 750 or above for mortgage loan approval.
-A higher score improves your chances of securing a loan at a lower interest rate.
-However, some lenders may offer loans to individuals with lower credit scores at higher interest rates.
+A. Most lenders prefer a credit score of 750 or above for Mortgage Loan approval.
+A higher score improves your chances of approval and may help you access better interest rate terms.
+Some lenders may consider lower scores with additional conditions.

 Disclaimer: